 How to Determine the Right Way to Eat for Your Body

-When choosing between the blood type diet and eating for your genes, think about which approach is going to be more sustainable and realistic for life-long changes.
-And keep in mind that the alleged success of the blood type diet may be related to eliminating processed foods from your diet, not necessarily eating for your blood type.
+When choosing between the blood type diet and a genetic diet plan, think about which approach is going to be more sustainable and realistic for life-long changes.
+Also, keep in mind that the alleged success of the blood type diet may be related to eliminating processed foods from your diet, not necessarily eating for your blood type.

 While some people say they feel great while on the blood type diet, it lacks supporting evidence, whereas a genetic approach is highly evidence-based.
 Therefore, when it comes time to make your decision, you must consider which foods are best for you and your body alone.